kristopherjohnson/cxxforth/cxxforth.cpp.md

 Note that for C++ functions that implement primitive Forth words, we will include the Forth names and stack effects in comments.
-You can look up the Forth names in the [ANS Forth draft standard][dpans] to learn what these words are supposed to do.
+You can look up the Forth names in the standards to learn what these words are supposed to do.

     // DEPTH ( -- +n )